Holidays

 Originally not an official festival, but celebrated by adherents to Mithraism as the birth of the new sun.
 The Emperor Aurelian was devoted to a single sun god and during his reign it became a public festival complete with chariot-racing in the Circus.
 He erected a temple to Sol Invictus in AD 274 How the …

-Inventing a Science Fictional Holiday (for smart people) Read More »
+Inventing a New Inclusive Science Fictional Holiday (for smart people) Read More »

 We are all familiar with the idea of holiday stress.
 That feeling that time is going by faster and faster from Autumn until New Years.
 Sometimes it is a feeling of losing control, insomnia or the surreal feeling of losing your mind.
 Usually this is attributed to the pressures of buying gifts, seeing family, travel, …